Overview

 Reordering channels & tracks

-On the right of the mixer view are the Reordering Grips which allow reordering channel & tracks.
+On the right of the mixer view are the Reordering Grips, which allow the reordering of channels & tracks.

-To reorder a track inside a channel, grab any track that is not the first one, and you will be able to moving it relative to other tracks inside that channel.
-Please do note that piano roll tracks always come before automation tracks in a channel and this will be enforced during reordering.
+To reorder a track inside a channel, grab any track that is not the first one, and you will be able to move it relative to other tracks inside that channel.
+Do note that piano roll tracks always come before automation tracks in a channel, and this will be enforced during reordering.

 Patterns & Bars